jaimetur/PhotoMigrator/help/5-icloud-takeout.md

 ## What PhotoMigrator does

 1. Unzips the iCloud export if ZIP files are found in the input folder.
-2. Scans all `Photo Details.csv` files found inside the export.
+2. Scans all `Photo Details.csv` files found inside the export and keeps each one scoped to its own export folder instead of merging them into a single global index.
 3. Matches CSV rows against media files using:
-   - filename first,
+   - the same `Photos` folder first,
+   - the same export block as fallback,
    - checksum when the filename is not unique.
 4. Writes recovered dates into the output files.
    - Photos: EXIF dates are written with ExifTool when available.